FarisZR/FarisZR.com/content/post/knocker-access-your-homelab-without-vpn/index.md

 }
 ```

-Now your service will responed with a 401 for every non-whitelisted IP.
+Now your service will respond with a `401 Unauthorized` for every non-whitelisted IP.

-## FirewallD integration
+## FirewallD Integration

-Knocker has another trick up its sleeve, it can integrate with firewalld to operate on the firewall level, so that you can use it for non-http services like a game server!
+Knocker has another trick up its sleeve: it can integrate with FirewallD to operate on the firewall level, allowing you to use it for non-HTTP services like a game server!

 ```mermaid
 sequenceDiagram